-UNH Department of Social Work BSSW Program
+UNH Department of Social Work BSSW Program / SITE VISIT

-Student: Internship Supervisor:

-Placement: UNH Faculty Member:
+Student Field Supervisor

+Secondary

+Supervisor

+Placement Field Liaison

-Date of site visit: Semester 1: or Semester 2:
+Visit Date Semester

-- 1) Write a brief paragraph describing student's task assignments and whether the student is fulfilling the goals in the Learning Agreement. - 2) Write a brief statement describing student's progress at the agency according to the student and the internship instructor. - 3) Discuss the quality of the supervision and whether supervisory obligations are being met. - 4) Discuss how diversity and equity is addressed within the agency (trainings, staff meetings, supervision, with clients etc.) - 5) Identify any problem areas that have been raised by the student, the internship instructor or by you as the UNH faculty member. - 6) Identify your follow-up plans to resolve any significant problem areas.
-(Phone calls, additional site visits, etc.) - 7) Note any recommended changes in the student's learning agreement to address any problem areas. - 8) Additional impressions and recommendations.
+Write a brief paragraph describing student's task assignments and whether the student is fulfilling the goals in the Learning Agreement.

+Write a brief statement describing student's progress at the agency according to the student and the field instructor.

+Discuss the quality of the supervision and whether supervisory obligations are being met.

+Discuss how diversity and equity is addressed within the agency (trainings, staff meetings, supervision, with clients etc.)

+Identify any problem areas that have been raised by the student, the field instructor or by you as the UNH faculty member.

+Identify your follow-up plans to resolve any significant problem areas.
+(Phone calls, additional site visits, etc.)

+Note any recommended changes in the student's learning agreement to address any problem areas.

+Recommendations